HMR Project: History of Music & Modern Recording

 Of the large oeuvre that Shostakovich left behind, this profile will follow his fifteen symphonies.
 Shostakovich's first, 'Symphony No.1' in F minor Op 10, appeared in Leningrad on 12 May 1926 by the Leningrad Philharmonic conducted by Nikolai Malko.
 Wikipedia has its premiere in the United States sometime in 1928.
 It also saw performing in December 1928 by the Chicago Symphony Orchestra with Frederick Stock conducting.

-'Symphony No.2' ('To October') in B major Op 14 was written for the 10th anniversary of the October Revolution.
+'Symphony No.2' ('To October') in B major Op 14 was written for the 10th anniversary of the October Revolution, commissioned by Muzsektor of the Propaganda Department of the State Music Publishing House.

 Shostakovich's debut film score (WoO) was for the silent 'The New Babylon' released to theaters on 18 March 1929.
 His opera, 'The Nose' Op 15, had been finished in 1928, but didn't premiere in Leningrad until 18 January 1930 to poor result, that based on the 1836 tale concerning social status in Russia by Nikolai Gogol. in 'The Nose' one Kovalyov visits his barber, Yakovlevich.
 All is sane until the next morning when Yakovlevich discovers a nose in his bread.
 Led to believe that he has accidentally shaven it from some customer's face, he attempts to be done with it by throwing it into the Neva River.
 Meanwhile Kovalyov awakes to learn that his nose is missing, so he sets out to find the thing.
 What do you know, but that he locates his nose at the Kazan Cathedral.
 It is not only the size of a human now, but has become an inapproachable State Councillor.
 Soon everyone including the police are searching for Kovalyov's nose.
 He eventually awakens with his nose returned to his visage, even as Yakovlevich arrives to give him another shave, released from jail for his suspicious role in the missing of Kovalyov's nose.